PeerasitPloyaram/STELLA-Backend/README.md

 7. Start Backend Server
 ```
 # Change Path Back to Main
+cd ..

+# Start
 fastapi dev main/main.py

-# After run this code it will use 1 - 2 minetues for start server
+# After running this code, it will take 1–2 minutes to start the server.
 ```

 <br>